wormoworm/irelay-mqtt/README-api.md

 It runs as a Docker container, inside which there is a Uvicorn server that invokes a Python FastAPI instance.
 All HTTP requests from the iRelay hit this server, and any supported ones are handled.
 Unsupported requests are simply ignored.

 # Does it support multiple iSpindels?
-Yes.
-As with the iRelay, up to two iSpindels are supported.
+Yes, as with the iRelay, up to two iSpindels are supported.

-# Aha, so could I use this to publish data from multiple iSpindels to services where the iRelay currently only supports one iSpindel?
-Yes, for example you could use this tool (in combination with the [publisher](README-publisher.md) to publish data from two iSpindels to Grainfather.
-See the <TODO> section below for details.

 # Can I choose what topics data are published to?
 Yes, you have full control over topics that the service publishes data to.
 Currently there are three topics: